saurabytes/MonarchMoneyTrendReport/README.md

 * Trends Report (in Beta) - Compare to last month, last month last  year, same quarter and YTD.

-* Ability to show "Actual YTD" and "Projected" totals in Budget / Forecast / Monthly
+* Ability to show "Actual YTD" and "Projected" totals in **Budget / Forecast / Monthly**

-* Breadcrumbs on reports Income & Spending allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_
+* Breadcrumbs on **Reports / Income & Spending** allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_

 * Save and Restore unlimited Report Datasets (Save your filters, page and other report options)

 * Compressed & Smaller Transactions grid to show more items

-* Compressed & Smaller Budget / Forecast grid to show more items
+* Compressed & Smaller **Budget / Forecast** grid to show more items

 * Turn ON/OFF (hide) menu items